-“I use my Oprah voice to announce the speakers,” said C.J., who was inspired by watching the way Oprah Winfrey created rousing exciting when she welcomed guests to her syndicated talk show.
+“I use my Oprah voice to announce the speakers,” said C.J., who was inspired by watching how Oprah Winfrey created exciting rousing when she welcomed guests to her syndicated talk show.
 “Both the speakers and brunch attendees really get a kick out of it.”

-Taking advantage of the opportunity to leave biotech giant Amgen Inc. in late 2007, not only gave C.J. time to catch Oprah episodes but accelerated her involvement with the Ventura County Democratic Party.
+Taking advantage of the opportunity to leave biotech giant Amgen Inc. in late 2007 not only gave C.J. time to catch Oprah episodes but accelerated her involvement with the Ventura County Democratic Party.
 In 2008, she became club rep for the Democratic Club of the Conejo Valley (DCCV) on the Ventura County Democratic Central Committee.
-She became an elected District 2 delegate in 2010 and was re-elected in June to the central committee of which she also is former vice chair.
+She became an elected District 2 delegate in 2010 and was re-elected in June to the central committee, of which she also is a former vice chair.

-Since attending her first California Democratic Party Convention, also in 2008; C.J. hasn’t missed a state convention.
-Her statewide involvement continues to expand with appointment to the California Democratic Party’s Executive Board, where she helps set the party’s policies.
+Since attending her first California Democratic Party Convention, also in 2008, C.J. hasn’t missed a state convention.
+Her statewide involvement continues to expand with an appointment to the California Democratic Party’s Executive Board, where she helps set the party’s policies.

-Working to register voters at shopping malls, fairs and festivals, farmer’s markets and in her Newbury Park neighborhood, she helped the Ventura County Democratic Party, transform the county from red to blue.
+Working to register voters at shopping malls, fairs and festivals, farmer’s markets, and in her Newbury Park neighborhood, she helped the Ventura County Democratic Party transform the county from red to blue.
 “Just six years ago, Ventura County registered voters were predominantly Republican.
-Today, Democrats now make up 42 percent of the county’s nearly 500,000 voters over 33 percent Republicans.”
+Democrats make up 42 percent of the county’s nearly 500,000 voters over 33 percent Republicans.”

 Recognition for C.J.’s efforts include DCCV’s Volunteer of the Year and the Truman Volunteer Honoree Award from the Democratic Party of the San Fernando Valley.
 In October, she received the Franklin & Eleanor Roosevelt Volunteer of the Year, 44th Assembly District, presented by the Los Angeles County Democratic Party, the largest political party in the US.